 “A bear doesn’t care how far you’re hiking, if you’re just fishing, or even if you work here,” says Superintendent Dan Wenk.
 “No matter who you are or what you are doing, you should always carry bear spray and know how to use it.”

 Recent data collected by park scientists revealed that only 28 percent of visitors who enter the park’s backcountry carry bear spray.
 Studies show that bear spray is more than 90 percent effective in stopping an aggressive bear, in fact, it is the most effective deterrent when used in combination with our regular safety recommendations—be alert, make noise, hike in groups of three or more, and do not run if you encounter a bear.

 “Yellowstone visitors care deeply about preserving bears and observing them in the wild,” says Kerry Gunther, the park’s Bear Management Specialist.
 “Carrying bear spray is the best way for visitors to participate in bear conservation because reducing potential conflicts protects both people and bears.”

 Local celebrities who appear in the campaign share the message that bear spray is essential for safety in bear country.
-Initial poster designs include alpinist Conrad Anker, artist Jennifer Lowe-Anker, and National Geographic photographer Ronan Donovan.
-Actor Jeff Bridges, writer Todd Wilkinson, fly fisherman Craig Mathews, and others will join the campaign in the coming months.
+Poster designs include actor Jeff Bridges, alpinist Conrad Anker, artist Jennifer Lowe-Anker, National Geographic photographer Ronan Donovan, and fly fisherman Craig Mathews.

 Help us spread the word about the importance of carrying bear spray.
 Download posters using the links below or from our Flickr Site, and be sure to share your favorites.
 Check back regularly to see new ones!